raiashpanda007/Rivon/README.md

 ### Server-Side (Backend)
 The backend is initialized as a **Go module** with a custom CLI tool for managing microservices.
 - **CLI Tool**: Located in `Server/cli`, this tool helps in scaffolding, building, and starting services.
+- **Services**:
+  - `api-server`: The main API server built with `chi` router.
+It includes middleware for logging, recovery, and timeouts, and supports graceful shutdown.
+- **Shared Internals**:
+  - `config`: Centralized configuration management using `godotenv` to load environment variables.
-- **Current State**: The infrastructure is ready, but no specific microservices have been added to `cmd/` yet.
+- **Current State**: The infrastructure is set up with the first microservice (`api-server`) and shared configuration logic.

 ---